-Where appropriate, a full stochastic valuation has been undertaken to determine the time value of financial options and guarantees.
+Where appropriate (ie where financial options and guarantees are explicitly valued under the EEV methodology), a full stochastic valuation has been undertaken to determine the time value of financial options and guarantees.
 The economic assumptions used for the stochastic calculations are consistent with those used for the deterministic calculations.
 Assumptions specific to the stochastic calculations reflect local market conditions and are based on a combination of actual market data, historic market data and an assessment of long-term economic conditions.
 Common principles have been adopted across the Group for the stochastic asset models, such as separate modelling of individual asset classes with an allowance for correlations between various asset classes.
-Details of the key characteristics of each model are given in note 8(b).
+Details of the key characteristics of each model are given in note 7(b).